MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-security-governance-and-compliance.md

 You can categorize Azure load-balancing services along global versus regional and HTTP/S versus non-HTTP/S dimensions.

-- Global load-balancing services distribute traffic across regional backends, clouds, or hybrid on-premises services.
+- Global load-balancing services distribute traffic across regional back ends, clouds, or hybrid on-premises services.
 These services route end-user traffic to the closest available backend.
 These services also maximize availability and performance by reacting to changes in service reliability or performance.
 You can think of these services as systems that load balance between application stamps, endpoints, or scale units hosted across different regions or geographies.

 - Regional load-balancing services distribute traffic within virtual networks across VMs or zonal and zone-redundant service endpoints within a region.
 You can think of these services as systems that load balance between VMs, containers, or clusters within a region in a virtual network.